Jayachandrakumar21/devsecops-notes/session-02.md

 Created by : Jayachandra_kumar

-What is computer?
-What is Client Server architecture?
+What is a computer?
+What is Client-Server architecture?

 RAM Storage OS Processor

-IP enable device
+IP-enabled device

 Server --> to host application Port forwarding --> You can deploy application in your laptop and open it in internet